-- No permit is required for Tribal members for taking rabbits and prairie dogs. - A Hunting and Trapping Permit alone does not authorize take of bobcats.
-You must also purchase a separate Bobcat Permit for each bobcat taken.
-See Bobcat Permits below. - A Hunting and Trapping Permit is required, in addition to a Mountain Lion Permit, to trap a mountain lion.
-Hunting a mountain lion only requires a Mountain Lion Permit. - You must have a Federal Migratory Bird Stamp (Duck Stamp) in addition to your Hopi Hunting and Trapping Permit in order to hunt waterfowl on the Hopi Reservation.
-Duck Stamps may be purchased at any U.S. Post Office in the United States.
+- No permit is required for Tribal members for taking rabbits, prairie dogs and squirrels. - A Hunting and trapping permit alone does not authorize take of bobcats.
+You must also purchase a separate bobcat permit for each bobcat taken.
+See bobcat permits below. - A Hunting and Trapping Permit is required, in addition to a mountain lion permit, to trap a mountain lion.
+Hunting a mountain lion only requires a mountain lion permit. - You must have a Federal Migratory Bird Stamp (Duck Stamp) in addition to your Hopi hunting and trapping permit in order to hunt waterfowl on the Hopi Reservation.
+Duck stamps may be purchased at any U.S. Post Office in the United States.